Ama Divers in Japan

 In the world, Ama divers can only be found along the coastlines of Japan and South Korea.
 This thousands-years old knowledge, almost legendary, is on the verge of disappearing.
 As a matter of fact, it is a rural and sometimes dangerous occupation, not attractive to new and younger recruits.
 Additionally, climate change is responsible of a rise of the oceans’ temperature, and the direct consequence is a decrease of underwater animal and vegetal resources.

-About 2,000 Ama divers are still active in the Japanese archipelago, of which 660 work in the Ise-Shima peninsula (2018 figures from the Toba Sea-Folk Museum).
+About 1,200 Ama divers are still active in the Japanese archipelago in 2023, of which 514 work in the Ise-Shima peninsula (vs. 660 according to 2017 figures from the Toba Sea-Folk Museum).
 In Mie, traditional Ama divers also turned to tourism to perpetuate their culture and offer various activities and experiences to live in their company.

 Diving and fishing with an Ama diver